migmartinez/364final/README.md

  X	Have at least 5 view functions that are not included with the code we have provided.
 (But you may have more!
 Make sure you include ALL view functions in the app in the documentation and navigation as instructed above.)

-## Additional Requirements for additional points -- an app with extra functionality!
+## Additional Requirements for additional points -- an app with extra functionality! - NONE DONE -
 	Note: Maximum possible % is 102%.

  (100 points) Include a use of an AJAX request in your application that accesses and displays useful (for use of your application) data.